ovysotska/image_sequence_localizer/readme.md

 * Make sure tests run
 [Done] No Qt visualization for now
-[Done] Visualization through the Python scripts for now
-* Add visualization of the expanded nodes.
+[Done] Visualization through the Python scripts for now [Done] Add visualization of the expanded nodes.
 * A better logging library